Specialist Residential Schools' Collective Agreement

 - A decision must be made as quickly as possible so that the employee is given the maximum time possible to make any arrangements necessary.
 In most cases the necessary approval will be given immediately, but may be given retrospectively where necessary;

 - If paid special leave is not appropriate then annual leave or leave without pay should be granted.

 - The minimum requirements as per s70 of the Holidays Act 2003 (in summary 3 days for a family member; 1 day for a close associate).

-5.13.1 Accident leave is granted pursuant to the Accident Rehabilitation and Compensation Insurance Act 1992.
+5.13.1 Accident leave is granted pursuant to the Accident Compensation Act 2001(external link).

 5.13.2 The employer will continue to pay employees who are absent from work due to a work related accident for up to 6 months from the date of the accident.
 Working days during the first week after the accident will be on special paid accident leave.
 Thereafter, one day of sick leave shall be deducted for each week of absence (to make up the difference between earnings related compensation and basic salary).
 Where there is no sick leave entitlement, the employer will grant special paid accident leave.

 5.14 Jury Service and Witness Leave | Te Wehenga Ratonga Whakawā me te Kaiwhakaatu

 5.14.1 An employee will be granted paid leave for jury service.
 Expenses may be retained by the employee but all juror's fees are to be paid to the employer unless an employee elects to take annual leave or leave without pay in which case the fees may be retained.